Light stringy states: Amplitudes, their factorization and all that

 \subsection{s-channel -- normalization of the amplitude}

 Before turning to the t-channel, where we expect the exchange of light stringy states, we will investigate the s-channel which allows us to normalize the amplitude.
-In order to properly take the limit $x \rightarrow 0 $ we Poisson resum the classical contribution, obtaining
+In order to properly take the limit $x \rightarrow 0 $ we Poiss\'on resum the classical contribution, obtaining